-There is a entrance fee of 30 Pesos ($1,5) as of April 2019.
+There is a entrance fee of 50 Pesos ($2.5 USD) as of 2024.
 When you pay you will get a green wristband.
-This is one of the cheapest cenote around Valladolid, most other cenotes ask between 80 and 120 Pesos ($4-6).
-At the entrance you can also rent a lifejacket for 30 Pesos ($1,5).
+This is one of the cheapest cenotes around Valladolid, most other cenotes ask between 120 and 200 Pesos ($6 - $10 USD).

 8. Best time to visit cenote Zaci